 - Using a higher percentage (>30%) of your credit limit

-- Applying for multiple credit card or loan accounts in a short period of time
+- Applying for multiple credit card or loan accounts in a short period

 - Closing credit card accounts, which shortens your average credit age

-- Collection accounts, defaults and delinquencies
+- Collection accounts, defaults, and delinquencies

 - Bankruptcies or foreclosure proceedings